Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/snippets/ttest_unpaired.md

 normalise the observed difference as before.</p>

 <p>Instead, we have to normalise by the 'pooled' standard deviation (which
-itself gives rise to a kind of 'pooled' standard error).
+itself gives rise to a family of 'pooled' standard error).
 If the number of observations in each sample were equal, we could just average the two variances:</p>
 </div>